-With respect to home market, Pidilite reported that it made sales through the following three channels of distribution: 1) sales to direct customers/end-users, 2) sales to unaffiliated distributors, and 3) sales to customers/end-users with a commission paid to an unaffiliated distributor.
-Pidilite reported that it performed the following selling activities in the home market: sales forecasting, strategic/economic planning, sales promotion, advertising, inventory maintenance, order input/processing, direct sales personnel, sales/marketing support, market research, provision of cash discounts, payment of commissions, packing, and freight and delivery.
-These activities can be grouped generally into three selling function categories for analysis: 1) sales and marketing, 2) freight and delivery, and 3) inventory maintenance and warehousing.
+market: sales forecasting, strategic/economic planning, sales promotion, advertising, inventory maintenance, order input/processing, direct sales personnel, sales/marketing support, market research, provision of cash discounts, payment of commissions, packing, and freight and delivery.
+These activities can be grouped generally into three selling function categories for analysis: (1) sales and marketing, (2) freight and delivery, and (3) inventory maintenance and warehousing.
 Based on these three selling function categories, we found that Pidilite performed sales and marketing, freight and delivery, and inventory maintenance and warehousing for all three channels of distribution.
-Although Pidilite performed certain sales and marketing activities (i.e., sales/marketing support, provision of cash discounts, and payment of commissions) for only one channel of distribution each, we determined that these activities alone are not sufficient to warrant a separate LOT in the home market.
+Although Pidilite did not perform certain sales and marketing activities (i.e., sales/marketing support, provision of cash discounts, and payment of commissions) in each of the three channels of distribution, we determined that this difference in activities alone is not sufficient to warrant a separate LOT(s) in the home market.
 Therefore, we preliminarily determine that there is only one LOT in the home market.

 In comparing the home market LOT to the U.S. LOT, we found that the selling activities performed by Pidilite for its CEP sales were essentially the same to those performed for its home market sales.
 For example, in both markets, Pidilite provided sales forecasting, strategic/economic planning, sales promotion, advertising, order input/processing, direct sales personnel, market research, and packing at the same levels of intensity.
 As a result, we preliminarily determine that the CEP LOT is the same as the NV LOT.
-Therefore, we matched Pidilite's CEP sales to its home market sales at the same LOT without making a LOT adjustment.
+Therefore, we matched Pidilite's CEP sales to its home market sales at the same LOT without making a LOT adjustment or CEP offset.